Dany0443/FileServer/README.md

    npm install

 3. **Configure users**
+ - Edit users.
- - Edit users.json to add your users.
-Passwords must be hashed with bcrypt.
+ - json to add your users.
+ - Passwords must be hashed with bcrypt.

 4. **Start the server**
 - Run:
-  node server.js
+-```bash
+   npm server

 The server will start on http://localhost:3000 by default.

 ## Notes